eic/tutorial-geometry-development-using-dd4hep/_episodes/02-viewing-geometry.md

 > Exercise:
 > - Export a different detector configuration from the default `epic.xml`, and export this to ROOT TGeo format.
-> - Open the exported ROOT file in the geometry viewer at https://eic.phy.anl.gov/geoviewer.
+> - Open the exported ROOT file in the geometry viewer at [https://eic.phy.anl.gov/geoviewer/](https://eic.phy.anl.gov/geoviewer/) or [https://root.cern/js/latest](https://root.cern/js/latest).
 {: .challenge}